Marusko/Race-Timer/README.md

 * Manual switching between big and small timer
 * Show results directly in the app
 * Event name and type can be entered manually or using the RaceResult Simple API link
+* The APIs the app needs can be created in RaceResult by the app itself - log in, pick an event, done
 * When start times are `larger` than the current time, instead of a timer, the clock is shown
 * When the timer is on fullscreen, you can choose the position of the timer
 * You can import your logo, it best works for a rectangle logo